cnai-lab/qlatent/README.md

 In this guide, we'll construct the GAD7Q1 question as a _QMNLI question.

-1. Follow steps 1 and 2 of the "Steps for Defining and Running a QMNLI Question" guide.
+1. Follow steps 1-2 of the "Steps for Defining and Running a QMNLI Question" guide.
 2. Define a class for your question:
    ```
    class GAD7Q1(_QMNLI):